This page contains general information and answers to common questions about COVID-19.

 If you are considering non-essential travel, please know that the current recommendations for British Columbians are to travel within BC and explore our diverse and beautiful province.

-Currently, there is no private pay COVID-19 testing available in BC and publicly funded testing for asymptomatic travellers is not available.
+Currently, publicly funded testing for asymptomatic travellers is not available in BC.

 Please check with the embassy in the country where you will be travelling for full details on COVID-19 requirements.
 In many cases, if you are not able to test prior to travel, you will have an option to follow self-isolation measures on arrival or get tested at you destination, or both.